 Objectives

-• To dye cotton fabric
+- To dye cotton fabric

-• To know about vat dye
+- To know about vat dye

-• To know about oxidation
+- To learn more about oxidation

-• To know about the importance of vatting.
+- To understand the importance of vatting.

 Recipe